 Wendy Kaas, MDiv

 My most influential teachers have been deeply connected to the Other World; they have taught me how to navigate and to listen to the voices of the unseen.
-These teachers include Elder Malidoma Somé, Eliot Cowan, Deanna Jenné, Leslie Grasa, and
+These teachers include Elder Malidoma Somé, Tsaurirrikame Eliot Cowan, Deanna Jenné, Morda Kennedy, and the plants, ancestors, and elementals themselves.

 (More about this here.)

-I hold a Master of Divinity in Buddhist Studies from Naropa University, as well as a certificate in Grief and Death Studies from the Center for Loss and Life Transitions.
+I hold a Master of Divinity in Buddhist Studies from Naropa University.
+I studied with Elder Malidoma Somé and his community in Burkina Faso from 2009-2021, and have continued work with his village after his passing.
+I have held Dagara-style community grief rituals since 2015, with the blessing of Elder Malidoma.
+I completed the Grief and Death Studies training from the Center for Loss and Life Transitions.
 I co-create community ritual with the Community Grief and Gratitude Project.

 Thank you for visiting,